brgillis/SHE_PPT/README.md

 * Gordon Gibb (gordon.gibb@ed.ac.uk)

 ### Other Contributors
-> `Add names of past or inactive contributors that do not need to be informed of MR or PR`

 * Katie Eckhard ()

 ## Purpose
-> `Describe here in more detail what are the goals of this repository as well as the expected outputs`

 This repository contains general SHE functions, classes and product definitions.
 Some important examples are: